HaseebWali10/Phishing_Website/Phishing-Website-Detection-by-Machine-Learning-Techniques-master/README.md

 The legitimate URLs are obatined from the open datasets of the University of New Brunswick, https://www.unb.ca/cic/datasets/url-2016.html.
 This dataset has a collection of benign, spam, phishing, malware & defacement URLs.
 Out of all these types, the benign url dataset is considered for this project.
 From this dataset, 5000 random legitimate URLs are collected to train the ML models.

-The above mentioned datasets are uploaded to the '[DataFiles](https://github.com/shreyagopal/Phishing-Website-Detection-by-Machine-Learning-Techniques/tree/master/DataFiles)' folder of this repository.

 ## Feature Extraction
 The below mentioned category of features are extracted from the URL data: